expressive-code/expressive-code/packages/@expressive-code/plugin-collapsible-sections/README.md

 // astro.config.mjs
 import { defineConfig } from 'astro/config'
-import astroExpressiveCode from 'astro-expressive-code'
+import astroExpressiveCode from 'astro-expressive-code' import ecCollapsibleSections from '@expressive-code/plugin-collapsible-sections'

 /** @type {import('astro-expressive-code').AstroExpressiveCodeOptions} */
 const astroExpressiveCodeOptions = {
+  plugins: [
+    ecCollapsibleSections({
       // This is where you can pass your plugin options
-  collapsibleSections: {
       styleOverrides: {
-      closedBackgroundColor: 'none'
+        closedBackgroundColor: 'red',
       },
-    summary: 'Click to show {count} hidden lines'
-  },
+    }),
+  ]
 }

 export default defineConfig({